Skip to Content

 After we started adding the Snowy Owl’s, we realized the large polar bear looked way out of scale.
 Because of this, we removed them.

 We decided to keep our Arctic diorama super simple with just a few elements.
-Ready to see it?
+Ready to see the exciting scene?

 Animal Habitat Diorama with figures from the Arctic